-Departmental Recommendation: THART 140X4 or equivalent Lecture: Minimum 48 hours per semester
+Prerequisite: None Departmental Recommendation: THART 140X4 or equivalent

 Study of the analytical steps involved in the development of characters preparatory to rehearsals and performances, followed by evaluation of performances and post-play discussion.
 This course may be taken four times.